Brprb08/orbital-control-simulator/README.md

 - Refinement of UI to better visualize trajectory changes and fuel usage.
 - Enhanced physics for realistic gravitational effects and orbital decay.
 - Add attitude control for spacecraft orientation.

-## Contributing

-Contributions, suggestions, and ideas are welcome!
-As this project is in early development, feedback on mechanics, UI, and overall design is greatly appreciated.

-## Contact

-If you'd like to learn more about the project, contribute, or offer feedback, feel free to reach out via GitHub Issues or submit a pull request.

----

 **Note:** Since this is a **work in progress**, not all features are functional at this stage.
 Expect updates as development continues.